webpack/webpack.js.org/src/content/api/compilation-object.md

 `function (module)`

-Assigns `depth` to the given module and its depencency blocks recursively.
+Assigns `depth` to the given module and its dependency blocks recursively.

 Parameters: